ProfessorBienz/OSHomework/README.md

 ## Part 2 : Ticket Spin Lock
 The goal of this portion of the programming assignment is to implement a ticket spin lock that spins while waiting to acquire the lock.
 To complete this part of the programming assignment, you will edit the methods within the file ticket_spin_lock.cpp.
 Some hints for creating this lock :
 - The lock_t* lock struct contains :
-    - int ticket : initialized to 0
+    - int ticket : you should initialize this to 0
-    - int turn : initialized to 0
+    - int turn : you should initialize this to 0
 - Use the atomic method __sync_fetch_and_add(int* ticket, int addition).
 This method will atomically fetch the value in ticket and add `addition' to this value.
 - You may not need to do anything in the destroy method.